Affiliate Disclosure: As an Amazon Associate, I earn from qualifying purchases.

 Pick a Goal: Break it Down Into Tasks

 Now pick the most important goal from your small list, and begin listing tasks you would need to do in order to accomplish that goal.
-For starting your own business, do you need a business plan?
+To start your own business, do you need a business plan?
 Are you going to work from home or hire employees?
 What kind of revenue stream do you need?
 List all the tasks you have to do for starting your business, from making the important decisions, to creating a website or applying for a

 business bank account.